mech/Notes/JavaScript/react.md

         -------
 ```

 * Props - Constant and immutable.
 Likely fixed from the on-set.
-Supplies as component attributes like `<Hello name="mech" />`
+Supplies as component attributes like `<Hello name="mech" />`.
+Try to use `props` as the source of truth where possible.
 * States - Can change.
 Mutable.
 You should design your component to not use state as much as possible.
+Try to keep as many of your components as possible stateless.
+Use state when you need to respond to user input, a server request or the passage of time.
+State should contain data that a component's event handlers may change to trigger a UI update (such as JSON request).
+Think of the UI as a state machine.
+By thinking of a UI as being in various states and rendering those states, it's easy to keep your UI consistent.

 Props and states collectively represent the Model.